Rshn8411/ETL_project/README.md

 Scope: Build a database to be able to see the efficacy of spending on homelessness by state from 2015-2018.

-Extract:
+## Extract: ##
-Raw data for our project was extracted from the following sources:
+Raw data for our project was extracted from the following sources and was obtained in excel (.xlsx) format:

     * 2007-2019 Point-in-Time Estimates by CoC - [hudexchange.info](https://www.hudexchange.info/resource/5948/2019-ahar-part-1-pit-estimates-of-homelessness-in-the-us/)